What is urethral stricture?

 Performing a physical examination

 A simple physical examination of the penis area can help the doctor identify issues that indicate the presence of a urinary stricture.
-For instance, the doctor will be able to readily observe redness and find out if one or more areas are hard or swollen.
+For instance, the doctor will be able to readily observe redness (or urethral discharge) and find out if one or more areas are hard or swollen.

 To make a definite diagnosis of a urethral stricture, the doctor may also decide to perform one or more of the following tests: